 “Rod’s high level of land ethic is not only an asset to his personal rangeland resources but also to the many land owners and managers he influences by example,” said Mitch Faulkner, Rangeland Management Specialist in his letter of recommendation.

 Rod and Amy are also committed to reaching out to the ranching community, emphasizing that proper land management leads to sustainability, as well as aesthetic and recreational benefits that all contribute to the well-being of their family.
-Rod is a member of the Southeast Nebraska Grazing Association and has led multiple educational tours of his property for the Association, as well as Southeast Community College to not only impart information but also learn from others as to how to make improvements to his land.
+Rod is a member of the Southeast Nebraska Grazing Association and has led multiple educational tours of his property for the Association and Southeast Community College.
 The Christens also reach beyond the ranching community by hosting camping and horseback riding trips for local Girl Scout chapters.

 Perhaps, most importantly, the Christens’ appreciation for the land is apparent in that they stress managing the land responsibly so it can be passed on to future generations.